What is the Present Simple?

 When do we use the Present Simple?

-There are many cases of using Present Simple.
-You can even write a short article using only this tense — it illustrates its usefulness.
+There are many cases of using the Present Simple.
+You can even write a short article on any topic using only this tense — it illustrates its usefulness.

 Take a look at the cases and Present Simple tense examples below: